bfeitknecht/vault/vault/sem2/DDCA/UE/bf/DDCA-u08a-lab.md

 ![[DDCA-u08a-report.pdf#page=2&rect=87,427,528,485|DDCA-u08a-report, p.2]]

 >[!info] `snake_pattern.asm`
 >This counter keeps track of the position in the loop of snake patterns.
+Making it go faster, loops through the pattern faster.

 >[!info] `clock_div.v`
 This counter is responsible for slowing down the frequency of the processor.
 It is incremented on every tick of the hardware clock and every x ticks, it sends a *divided* clock output.

->[!info] `DispCount`, `top.v`
->This counter determines, which seven segment display to turn on (send logical 0), based on the current pattern.
 >```
 // Instantiate an internal clock divider that will
 // take the 50 MHz FPGA clock and divide it by 5 so that
 // We will have a simple 10 MHz clock internally
 >```

+>[!info] `DispCount`, `top.v`
+>This counter determines, which seven segment display to turn on (send logical 0), i.e. it controls the update frequency of an AN segment.